dkniffin/active_material/README.md

 `@import "active_material";`

 Additionally, ActiveMaterial comes with an optional JavaScript bundle that adds a few additional features.
-It should be included right after the active_admin base script:
+It should be included right after the active_admin base script.

+In app/assets/javascripts/active_admin.js, add:

 ```
 // active_admin/base